Xbox news! Microsoft's Project xCloud will be free for Game Pass Ultimate users

 Project xCloud currently lacks presence on PCs and TVs, but that's something Microsoft are said to be 'working on'.
 Expect to hear more about it at the Xbox Games Showcase, which is scheduled for next Thursday (23rd July) and is also where we should get a reveal of first-party titles from Xbox Game Studios (home of the Halo, Gears of War and Forza franchises).

 Fancy trying Game Pass Ultimate ahead of the launch of xCloud?
-The Netflix-style monthly subscription provides access to over 100 titles for a recurring fee (£10.99 per month in the UK and $14.99 in the US.
-UK gamers can currently get their first month for just £1 here.
+The Netflix-style monthly subscription provides access to over 100 titles for a recurring fee (£10.99 per month in the UK, $14.99 in the US, and AU$15.95 in Australia).
+UK gamers can currently get their first month for just £1 here and Aussies can do the same for just AU$1.

 MORE: